Is your credit score a 550 or higher? Use our quick & easy tools to qualify now!

 What Credit Score Do You Need to Buy a House?

-Want to know what credit score you need to buy a home?
+Want to know what credit score you need to buy a home in 2020?

 It is natural to be concerned about your credit score and the possibility of being denied.
 If you want to know what credit score you need to buy a house, we hope this article is helpful.

 Credit is a complex topic and many mortgage professionals that have been in the business for 10 years or more still do not fully understand the scoring models.
 The credit score is impacted by a number of factors like payment history, inquiries, balance to high limit ratios, and length of history.
 The good news is, you do not need a great credit score to buy a house.

 Check out this article from Credit Karma about understanding credit

 What Credit Score Is Needed to Buy a House in 2020

 To make this long story short, the minimum score required is 580.
 Of course, we are always coaching our clients to increase their credit scores to get the best possible terms.
 With a 580 credit score it is possible to buy a home with an FHA loan.
 An FHA loan only requires 3.5% down and allows a borrower to finance the closing costs.
 To learn more about FHA loans, click here.